Can Dogs Eat Lemons? Understanding the Risks and Benefits

 2. Sour Taste: Many dogs dislike the sharp, sour taste of lemons.
 It can cause a physical reaction – you might notice your dog pulling a face, drooling, or even getting upset after tasting a lemon.

 3. Psoralens: Lemons contain compounds called psoralens, which can be toxic to dogs in larger quantities.
 While a tiny amount might not harm them, consuming significant portions, especially of the peel or seeds, can lead to symptoms like vomiting, diarrhea, and in severe cases, tremors or sensitivity to light.
+If your dog has a sensitive stomach, keep an eye on their comfort with a Waggle Pet Temperature Monitor nearby.

 Can Lemons Be Beneficial?

 While the direct consumption of lemons is not advised, some pet owners have used diluted lemon juice or small quantities of lemon as a natural flea repellent.
 The strong scent of citrus can deter fleas.
 However, ensuring your dog doesn't ingest any significant amount or lick the areas where you've applied lemon juice is crucial.
 Always consult your vet before trying any home remedies.
+Similar caution applies to treats like bully sticks for dogs, which can have both benefits and risks.

 Signs of Lemon Toxicity in Dogs: